Incidence and Recurrence of Deep Spine Surgical Site Infections Journal Articles uri icon

 abstract

 • Study Design.
-Systematic review and meta-analysis.
-Objective.
-To determine a pooled incidence rate for deep surgical site infection (SSI) and compare available evidence for deep SSI management among instrumented spinal fusions.
+Systematic review and meta-analysis Objective.
+To determine a pooled incidence rate for deep SSI, and compare available evidence for deep surgical site infection (SSI) management among instrumented spinal fusions.
 Summary of Background Data.
-Deep SSI is a common complication of instrumented spinal surgery associated with patient morbidity, poorer long-term outcomes, and higher health care costs.
-Materials and Methods.
-We systematically searched Medline and Embase and included studies with an adult patient population undergoing posterior instrumented spinal fusion of the thoracic, lumbar, or sacral spine, with a reported outcome of deep SSI.
+Deep SSI is a common complication of instrumented spinal surgery associated with patient morbidity, poorer long-term outcomes, and higher healthcare costs.
+Methods.
+We systematically searched Medline and Embase, and included studies with an adult patient population undergoing posterior instrumented spinal fusion of the thoracic, lumbar or sacral spine, with a reported outcome of deep SSI.
 The primary outcome was the incidence of deep SSI.
-Secondary outcomes included persistent deep SSI after initial debridement, mean number of debridements, and microbiology.
-The subsequent meta-analysis combined outcomes for surgical site infection using a random-effects model and quantified heterogeneity using the χ2 test and the I 2 statistic.
-In addition, a qualitative analysis of management strategies was reported.
+Secondary outcomes included persistent deep SSI following initial debridement, mean number of debridements, and microbiology.
+Subsequent meta-analysis combined outcomes for surgical-site infection using a random-effects model and quantified heterogeneity using the χ2 test and the I2 statistic.
+Additionally, qualitative analysis of management strategies was reported.
 Results.
-Of 9087 potentially eligible studies, we included 54 studies (37 comparative and 17 noncomparative).
-The pooled SSI incidence rate was 1.5% (95% CI, 1.1%–1.9%) based on 209,347 index procedures.
-Up to 25% of patients (95% CI, 16.8%–35.3%), had a persistent infection.
-These patients require an average of 1.4 (range: 0.8–1.9) additional debridements.
-Infecting organisms were commonly gram-positive, and among them, staphylococcus aureus was the most frequent (46%).
+Of 9087 potentially eligible studies, we included 54 studies (37 comparative, 17 non-comparative).
+The pooled SSI incidence rate was 1.5% (95% CI, 1.1% to 1.9%) based on 209,347 index procedures.
+Up to 25% of patients (95% CI 16.8% to 35.3%), had a persistent infection.
+These patients require an average of 1.4 (range: 0.8-1.9) additional debridements.
+Infecting organisms were commonly gram-positive and among them, staphylococcus aureus was the most frequent (46%).
 Qualitative analysis suggests implant retention, especially for early deep SSI management.
 Evidence was limited for other management strategies.
 Conclusions.
 The pooled incidence rate of deep SSI post-thoracolumbar spinal surgery is 1.5%.
 The rate of recurrence and repeat debridement is at least 12%, up to 25%.
 Persistent infection is a significant risk, highlighting the need for standardized treatment protocols.
 Our review further demonstrates heterogeneity in management strategies.
 Large-scale prospective studies are needed to develop better evidence around deep SSI incidence and management in the instrumented thoracolumbar adult spinal fusion population.

 authors